Follow this timeline to complete your enrollment and be ready for your fall semester.

 - Activate your MyUNH account using the student identification number on your acceptance letter.

-- MyUNH is where you’ll apply for housing, choose a meal plan, check your financial aid, make payments, register for classes and more.
+- MyUNH is where you’ll apply for housing, choose a meal plan, make payments, register for classes and more.

 - Complete your online housing and dining application by May 1.